bluscream-vencord-plugins/blu-vc-log/README.md

 ## Installation

-1. Place the plugin in your Vencord userplugins folder
+1. Copy the `blu-vc-log` folder to your Vencord `src/userplugins` directory
-2. Reload Discord or restart Vencord
+2. Rebuild Vencord: `npm run build`
+3. Restart Discord
-3. Enable the plugin in Vencord settings
+4. Enable the plugin in Vencord settings
-4. Configure your preferred message formats
+5. Configure your preferred message formats

 ## Author

-Created by Bluscream
+Created by **Bluscream** 🎯